Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This toy breed is thought to have originated in Tibet.
 They were bred to serve as companions to Chinese royalty.

 This is a guide about best weight for a Shih Tzu.
 Each breed has its own ideal weight from puppyhood until it reaches its adult weight.
 The Shih Tzu's adult weight should be within the range of nine to 16 pounds (four to seven kilograms).
+Keeping your pet at its ideal weight helps to ensure good health.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.